2016 Harley-Davidson Dyna

 You don’t see a lot of 21 century technology peeking through the clean old-school lines of the motorcycles in the Dyna family.
 That’s the point.
 Once the teams of engineers and industrial designers have finished building the systems that load these motorcycles up with modern function, the job is only half finished.
 The next step is to find smart ways to integrate it into the design without taking away from the styling cues.
 Take the anti-lock brakes that are either standard or available as a factory-installed option across the line.
 It’s one of the top ABS systems out there, and gives you the control you want in a modern motorcycle.
 But the real beauty is the way we streamlined the look of the hardware.

 Journey back far enough in the factory custom history of the Dyna family and you get to the machine that started the whole thing off: a Harley-Davidson touring bike.
 Seriously, and that’s your first clue to the rider comfort that waits for you in the saddle of today’s Dyna motorcycle.
 That early touring machine featured a new kind of isolation mounting system for the engine.
 Which led to a series of innovative frame designs.
+And that brings us to the current Dyna frame and its two-point engine isolation mounting system.
+It makes sure the power of 103 cubic inches of Twin Cam 103™ engine gets to the pavement.
+But the vibrations don’t get to the rider.

 Motorcycle Buyer's Tools